 In this case, the crystalline properties should be manifested in the two-particle density matrix $F_{2}(\textbf{r}_{1},\textbf{r}_{2}|\textbf{r}_{1},\textbf{r}_{2})$ and in the structural factor $S(k)$.

 Can we observe the fragmented condensate experimentally?
 We showed above that the fragmented condensate in the 1D case corresponds to a highly excited state and, therefore, can hardly be produced.
 In the 3D case, the periodic BCs are not possible.
 For zero BCs, the basis functions are sines.
-Therefore, the degeneracy $e^{i\textbf{k}\textbf{r}} \leftrightarrow e^{-i\textbf{k}\textbf{r}}$ is removed, and the condensate $(0+2)$ should be replaced by a single condensate $(0+1)$.
-However, state $(1+1)$ with two condensates should conserve its structure under zero BCs as well.
+Therefore, the degeneracy $e^{i\textbf{k}\textbf{r}} \leftrightarrow e^{-i\textbf{k}\textbf{r}}$ is removed, and the condensate $(0+2)$ should be replaced by a single (nonfragmented) condensate $(0+1)$.
+However, the two-condensate state $(1+1)$ should conserve its structure under zero BCs as well.
 If such state is sufficiently close to the ground one, it should be \textit{observable}.
 Unfortunately, we do not know whether this state, with regard for the necessary corrections considered in the following sections, is close to the ground one.
-In Figs. 2 and 3 we present the smallest value of the function $E^{(1+1)}(N_{\textbf{k}}, k),$ which is given by formula (\ref{f-n16}), and the corresponding $N_{\textbf{k}}/N$ (\ref{nmin2}) for the given density (at $n= n_{c}$ the smallest $E^{(1+1)}(N_{\textbf{k}}, k)$ corresponds to $g=g_{c}$; the value of $g$ increases insignificantly with $n$; here, $g=kd_{0}$).
+But our above estimates do not forbid the latter.
+In Figs. 2 and 3 we present the smallest value (\ref{f-n16}) of the function $E^{(1+1)}(N_{\textbf{k}}, k)$ and the corresponding $N_{\textbf{k}}/N$ (\ref{nmin2}) for the given density (at $n= n_{c}$ the smallest $E^{(1+1)}(N_{\textbf{k}}, k)$ corresponds to $g=g_{c}$; the value of $g$ increases insignificantly with $n$; here, $g=kd_{0}$).
 At large $n$ the quantity $N_{\textbf{k}}$ approaches the asymptotic value $N_{\textbf{k}}= N/2$.
-Apparently, our conclusions are qualitatively valid also for the atoms in a trap.
+Apparently, our conclusions are qualitatively valid also for the atoms in a harmonic trap.